harshitg00/snake_game/README.md

 Leaderboard is also added.
 Go an check it in the link above.

 - This project is built using Node.js and javascript.
+- Feel free to open an issue if you find any bugs.